exercism/php/concepts/union-types/introduction.md

 }
 ```

-PHP will throw a `TypeError` in strict mode if the incoming parameters are not etiher a `float` or an `int`.
+PHP will throw a `TypeError` in strict mode if the incoming parameters are not either a `float` or an `int`.
 In non-strict mode, a type error will be thrown if the incoming parameters cannot be coerced into a `float` or an `int`.

 Similarly, if the function does not return one of the declared types, PHP will throw a `TypeError` at runtime.